What is a Building Survey or Full Structural Survey?

 - Roof space: Full inspection of the roof

-When Do You Need a Full Structural Survey?
+When Do You Need a Building Survey?

 If you are purchasing a historically unique or listed property, read our guide on Listed Building Surveys where we explain what is a specialist Building Survey.
 And remember, if you're moving to or within Scotland, check out our guide on The Home Report as the process is slightly different compared to the rest of the UK.
 To be fully prepared for your survey, check out our moving house checklist which will help give you a timeline for your move.